eea/rdfexport/README.md

 tables-to-export and queries-to-run through a properties file that we call below as "RDF export properties file".

-The output file is specified with the -o option.
+The output file is specified with the `-o` option.
 If it's not given, standard output is used.

-For the auto-discovery, provide -x as command line option.
-If you supply -xa, the auto-discovery mode will prompt you for confirmation on all tables and foreign keys discovered.
+For the auto-discovery, provide `-x` as command line option.
+If you supply `-xa`, the auto-discovery mode will prompt you for confirmation on all tables and foreign keys discovered.

-Auto-discovered information will be saved into a given output file and no RDF exported, when you provide -p command line option.
+Auto-discovered information will be saved into a given output file and no RDF exported, when you provide `-p` command line option.

-The database connection properties and also numerous properties required for the RDF generation are given in a properties file whose path is supplied via the -f command line option.
+The database connection properties and also numerous properties required for the RDF generation are given in a properties file whose path is supplied via the `-f` command line option.

-If the database is an MS-Access file (aka MDB file) or a dBase (aka DBF) directory, then it can be provided with the -T command line option.
+If the database is an MS-Access file (aka MDB file) or a dBase (aka DBF) directory, then it can be provided with the `-T` command line option.
 Alternatively, it can be provided through the full JDBC connection URL in database connection properties or via the db.templateFilePath property.